 What is the difference between an ADU and a JADU?

 An ADU is a fully independent dwelling unit — detached, attached, or a garage conversion — with its own entrance, kitchen, and bathroom.
 A JADU (Junior ADU) is 500 sq ft or less, created within the existing walls of the main house, and requires owner-occupancy of either the main home or the JADU.
 JADUs cost $35,000–$75,000 and are the lowest-cost ADU pathway.
+No parking required for JADUs.

 What's Your ADU Worth?
 Find Out in 2 Minutes.